SimoneMariaRomeo/leadership-factory-v2/docs/features.md

 A file-based prompt template for journey generation is kept at e.g. /prompts/learning-journey-creation.txt and used as a user message in the AI call that generates title, intro, objectives for new personalized journeys.

-Full raw AI requests/responses are not stored in DB, but should be logged in dev mode (e.g. server logs) to aid debugging.
+Raw AI requests/responses should be logged in dev mode (e.g. server logs) to aid debugging.

 10. Need-analysis as part of a standard journey